Oladimeji1989/alx-system_engineering-devops/0x00-shell_basics/README.md

 * ls list the contents of your current directory
 * cd ~ changing a working directory to user's home
 * ls -l Display current directory contents in a long format
+* Display current directory contents, including hidden files (starting with .).
+Use the long format.